AudreyBurki/Lab-News/index.md

+## Post-doc position available in the lab (01.08.2020-30.06.2021)
+contact: buerki@uni-potsdam.de

+## New paper accepted in the Journal of Memory and Language
+Our paper "What did we learn from forty years of research on semantic interference?
+A Bayesian metaanalysis" (Authors: A. Bürki, S. Elbuy, S. Madec, S. Vasishth) has been accepted ni the Journal of Memory and Language.
+Preprint can be found [here](https://arxiv.org/abs/2004.05895)

 ## New Collaborator (01.10.2019)
 Ali Behzadnia was accepted in the IDEALAB program (congratulations!).
 He will spend the first two years of his PhD with us in Potsdam and the last year at Macquarie University in Sydney with Elisabeth Beyersmann.